mekinsie/Language-Directory/README.md

 * _Copy the HTTPs address to your clipboard._
 * _Open terminal or bash and navigate to the directory you wish to download the repo to._
 * _Type into the terminal "git clone [paste HTTPs address] and press enter._
 * _Open the file named "index.html" in the directory you just downloaded the repo to.
-This will open the portfolio page in your default web browser._
+This will open the Language Selecter page in your default web browser._

 ## Known Bugs